tikiorg/tiki/_fckeditor/README_tikiwiki.txt

 Tikiwiki integration
 --------------------

-This libaray is tuned up to work with tikiwiki v1.10 or above.
+This library is tuned up to work with tikiwiki v1.10 or above.
 3 files in Tikiwiki manage the integration:
 * lib/tikifck.php is the main class for creating fckeditor edit forms
 * lib/smarty_tiki/function.editform.php is used in templates